 Alex Rowe from Medium has the scoop on its origins:

 Creative’s Aurvana Live! headphones are actually a re-branded OEM headphone that’s been around for a long time.

 They started life as the Fostex/Foster 443701, which is either the coolest or most generic headphone name in the world.
 Several other companies have made variants of these over the years, but they all use the same basic drivers and design…just with different style touches and tweaks layered on top.Alex Rowe, Medium

 The ear cups barely make the cut for its Over-Ear (Circumaural) moniker, but I don’t find my ears touching the cloth covering the driver which is a plus.
 Smaller ears will fit great inside these.
 Medium-sized are okay too.
 Dumbo sized auricles need not apply. 😛

 The outside of the cups bear that amazing glossy finish that everyone loves … said no one ever.
 Lol.
 Unsure why companies think it a good idea to utilize a finish that collects fingerprints like it’s going out of style, but I digress.

 The pads themselves are of the memory foam variety encased in a faux/protein type of leather.
 The material actually seems slightly better than the M40/M50x assortment, but it’s hard to say for sure.
-Those pads tend to crack and harden over time, but I’m not sure if the Aurvana’s follow a similar pattern.
+Those pads cracked and hardened over time, but I’m not sure if the Aurvana’s follow a similar pattern.
 They just seem a bit softer like a powdered donut.
 Om nom.

 What about comfort?

-The problem lies in the headband; after awhile you’ll start to feel it digging into the top of your skull piece.
-It’s a slight discomfort, but definitely noticeable and needs a bit of an adjustment from time to time.
+The problem lies in the headband; after a while, you’ll start to feel it digging into the top of your skull piece.
+There is some slight discomfort, but definitely noticeable and needs a bit of an adjustment from time to time.

 How do they sound though?